snstac/adsbcot/README.md

    Use ADS-B Aggregators with [ADSBXCOT](https://adsbxcot.rtfd.io).

-   Buy an [AirTAK](https://www.snstac.com/store/p/airtak-v1), a portable ADS-B to TAK Gateway.
+   The stand-alone [AirTAK](https://www.snstac.com/store/p/airtak-v1) is a portable ADS-B to TAK Gateway.

 ## Copyright & License